Harmonize, Search, and Analyze Loosely Coupled Datasets on AWS

 - Amazon S3 to store both raw and harmonized datasets.

-- Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) to host secure, searchable indexes of selected dataset variables and the associated dictionary/metadata used to power the search web page.
+- Amazon OpenSearch Service to host secure, searchable indexes of selected dataset variables and the associated dictionary/metadata used to power the search web page.

 - Amazon EC2 Container Service (ECS) to host a web-based search UI.